-- Moves any part of his body over the boundary line to interfere with a throw-in, or - Is closer than 1 m to the player taking the throw-in when the throw-in place has less than 2 m distance, it is a violation and shall lead to a technical foul.
+- Moves any part of his/her body over the boundary line to interfere with a throwin, or - Is closer than 1 m to the player taking the throw-in when the throw-in place has less than 2 m distance, it is a violation and shall lead to a technical foul.

-An infraction of Art.
-17.3 is a violation.
+An infraction of Article 17.3 is a violation.

-The ball is awarded to the opponents for a throw-in from the place of the original throwin.
+The ball shall be awarded to the opponents for a throw-in from the place of the original throw-in.

-Art.
-18 Time-out
+Article 18 Time-out